-Whether you are a gamer, photographer, video editor or digital artist, WD Black’s focus on performance allows you to concentrate on enjoying and perfecting the things you love to do.
+Whether you are a gamer, photographer, video editor, or digital artist, WD Black’s focus on performance will keep your creative juices flowing.

-Available in up to 6TB capacity, the WD Black series can realize breathtaking read rates and transfer speeds with a DRAM cache of as much as 256MB on the top-line models.
+Available in up to 10TB capacity, the WD Black series can realize breathtaking read rates and transfer speeds with a DRAM cache of as much as 256MB on the top-line models.

 WD’s Dynamic Cache Technology optimizes cache allocation in real time between reads and writes to maximize performance in tandem with the needs of a specific workload.

 The StableTrac Technology on WD Black models 2TB and higher ensures more accurate tracking and therefore enhances the efficiency and reliability of read and write operations.

 The motor shaft is secured which reduces the impact of system-induced vibrations emanating from other drive components.

 WD Black hard drives may heat up more than other series and also make significantly more noise.
 Still, it’s more than worth it if you are looking for a drive that performs better than the typical low-cost PC HDD.